 - Phool die – This festival also marks the dawn of the spring season where young girls of the locality go to various houses with coconut, jaggery, and flowers and convey the family with blessings of prosperity.
 In return, these girls are also given blessings and gifts.
 The melodious songs of spring can also be heard singing by the local people during this festival.

-If you are riding out to Himalayas, check biking essentials to have a safe ride.
+If you are riding out to the Himalayas, check biking essentials to have a safe ride.

 Contributed By: Sheerin Naz